Kuwait Magic Mall

 THE AMUSEMENT PARK

 With each passing day of our current partial lockdown here in Kuwait, I think about how underprivileged we are in terms of geography (the hot weather).
 But despite this, I try to make the best of what we have – during winter times that is.
 When the scorching sun quickly creeps back in, I can’t help but wonder what is left to do in this country.
 I love going to malls, dining and so on but eventually you want a change.

 Even during winter, people just migrate to outdoor seatings of restaurants and coffee shops.
 Heck, now that restaurants have closed people are just dining inside their car.
-Me on the other hand, I’m trying to take advantage of the weather with my baby girl by being in the outdoors on parks and beaches.
+Me on the other hand, I’m trying to take advantage of the weather with my little daughter and being in the outdoors on parks and beaches.

 What Happened at the Kuwait Magic Mall?

 I was visiting Kuwait Magic Mall the other day with my daughter because I remember they had quite a nice seaside area there.
 The shores were inaccessible from inside the mall (due to COVID-19), so we walked all the way to the backside of the building to reach it.

 It’s been ages since I last visited the mall, probably since school.
 From inside, the mall looks outdated in a 90’s kind of way.
 Most shops are old-fashioned and the best part – the arcade upstairs- has been closed for over a year now after the pandemic hit.
 A few live popcorn stations and cheap toy booths are still operating.